UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 ~~~

 Notes:
 If you have created an equation with a label, you can link to it from within your text and across pages.

 You can refer to the equation using the label that you’ve provided by using `` {eq}`eq_label` ``, just like ``{numref}`jupiter-figure` `` that we used with images.

 <br>

-Here is how we add equations to `mymarkdownfile.md`:
+You can see in the slide how we add equations to `my-markdown-file.md`:

 ---

+## Cross-referencing equations

-Once you add these equations to `mymarkdownfile.md` and rebuild your Jupyter Book, your book will look like:
+Once you add these equations to `my-markdown-file.md` and rebuild your Jupyter Book, your book will look like:

 <br>